 - No more than 6 credits may be taken at the 3000 level.
 (Graduate students may not take 2000- level courses for credit.)

 - Students may take no more than 6 credits as independent studies (HIST 5199).
-If students have special reasons for an exemption to this rule, they can present a petition to the Dean of the Graduate School.
+In exceptional circumstances, students may petition the Graduate Advisory Committee for permission for additional independent studies.

 - Graduate students may take for degree credit up to two graduate-level courses in other UConn departments.
 These courses should be chosen in consultation with the student’s advisory committee and should make a clear contribution to the student’s program.